CSIRT-MU/Cryton/docs/interfaces/cli.md

 - help (`--help`) - Show this message and exit.

 ### create
-Create new Worker with NAME and save it into Cryton.
+Create new Worker with NAME.

 NAME of your Worker (will be used to match your Worker).
 For example: "MyCustomName".